athena-masc/Codecademy/Python Pandas for Data Science/Jeopardy Challenge Project/README.md

 This will contain a project entitled Jeopardy Challenge Project.
-It will contain the Python code and raw data.
+It will contain the Python code.
+The raw data was too large to load.